IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 ## Images
 Images used in our paper can be generated using scripts in [image generation](./images)

+## Analysis of segments using Encode and Ensembl
+Scripts to analyze the graph segments using additional biological data can be found in [processDifferentDB](./processDifferentDB)

 ## Funding
 This work is supported by the Latvian Council of Science project lzp-2021/1-0236